BECOME A VOLUNTEER

 Youth Against Violence and Racism

-We are looking for volunteers aged 14-21 from diverse backgrounds, interested in promoting social harmony to stop racism and racial violence: Join YAVaR—Youth Against Violence and Racism group as part of our Cultural Harmony ‘Connect Up!’ project.
+We are looking for volunteers aged 18-24 from diverse backgrounds, interested in promoting social harmony to stop racism and racial violence, and promote social justice: Join YAVaR—Youth Against Violence and Racism.

 Through this program, together, we will raise awareness of cultural diversity and challenge racism & violence against other young people.

 - Creating media campaigns and resources raising awareness about racism & how to stop it

 - Educational workshops in schools focusing on social harmony and anti-racism strategies